thetuvix/webxr/explainer.md

 In this sample, the `beginXRSession` function, which is assumed to be run by clicking the "Enter VR" button in the previous sample, requests an `XRSession` that operates in `immersive-vr` mode.
 The `requestSession` method returns a promise that resolves to an `XRSession` upon success.
 In addition to the `XRSessionMode`, developers may supply an `XRSessionInit` dictionary containing the capabilities that the returned session must have.
 For more information, see [Feature dependencies](#feature-dependencies).

-If `supportsSession` resolved for a given mode, then requesting a session with the same mode should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user activation event for an immersive session.)
+If `isSessionSupported` resolved to _true_ for a given mode, then requesting a session with the same mode should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user activation event for an immersive session.)
 The UA is ultimately responsible for determining if it can honor the request.

 Only one immersive session per XR hardware device is allowed at a time across the entire UA.
 If an immersive session is requested and the UA already has an active immersive session or a pending request for an immersive session, then the new request must be rejected.
 All inline sessions are [suspended](#handling-suspended-sessions) when an immersive session is active.
 Inline sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.